 Of the 24 men to travel to the moon on the Apollo 9 through Apollo 17 missions , 21 were Scouts, including 11 of the 12 men who physically walked on the moon's surface, and all three members of the crew of Apollo 13.
 Three travelled to the Moon twice.
 Of the 12 men who walked on the moon, 11 attained the rank of Eagle.

 All three of the astronauts who died in the Apollo 1 fire, four of the seven who died in the Challenger launch explosion, and five of the seven who died in the Columbia re-entry explosion were Scouts.

 The current NASA Administrator, Charles F. Bolden, Jr. is a former Boy Scout

 The Cradle of Aviation joins in NASA’s support of Girls and Boy Scouts as part of the overall goal of engaging scouts in NASA missions and STEM (science, technology, engineering and mathematics) subjects.
 All of the museum’s programs, led by screened, certified merit badge counselors, have been developed to meet this goal.
 Come spend an afternoon or an overnight with us and have the scouting experience at one of Long Island’s historical gems - the Cradle of Aviation Museum!

 Want to learn more about Scout programs at the Cradle?
-Email our After-school Coordinator at email@example.com or use the form below.
+Email us at firstname.lastname@example.org or use the form below.
 To make a reservation, please call (516) 572-4066.